a-barkley/Helping-Hand/README.md

 ### Team Ten Epic Project One

 This App was inspired by our desire to better our community.
-It's intent is to
+It's intent is to connect volunteers to nearby charities.